Motor Vehicle Accident Specialists

 Workers’ Compensation Claims and WorkCover QLD

-If you’ve had an accident in the workplace, or if your health and wellbeing have been affected as a result of your job, then you may be able to lodge a workers’ compensation claim through WorkCover QLD.
+Have you been involved in an incident in the workplace that has left you unable to work?
+If you’ve had an accident in the workplace, or if your health and wellbeing have been affected as a result of your job, you may be able to lodge a workers’ compensation claim through WorkCover QLD.

 Your WorkCover claim can include any injuries you sustained in the workplace or as a result of your job.
 This includes any pre-existing injuries, illnesses and diseases that have been worsened by your presence in the workplace.

-You can make a claim through WorkCover for a loss of wages, for medical expenses and for rehabilitation costs.
+With the help of an experienced workers comp lawyer, you can make a claim through WorkCover for loss of wages, medical expenses and rehabilitation costs.
 Lump sums can also be paid to compensate for any physical impairment caused by a workplace injury.

 Is My Employer Insured?

-With some recent changes to the WorkCover legislation, it is important to ensure that if you do suffer from work injuries after an accident, you seek advice as a matter of urgency to ensure that your rights are fully protected.
-Claiming for workers’ compensation can be a complicated process, but our experienced lawyers specialise in WorkCover claims and are on-hand to help you.
+With some recent changes to the WorkCover legislation, it is important to ensure that if you do suffer from work injuries after an accident, you seek WorkCover legal advice as a matter of urgency to ensure that your rights are fully protected.
+Claiming workers’ compensation can be a complicated process, but the experienced workers compensation lawyers at Seymour Furlong Lawyers specialise in WorkCover claims and are on-hand to help you.

 What does WorkCover Cover Me For?